sara-sabr/ITStrategy/CONTRIBUTING.md

 ### Converting from markdown to Word (md to docx)

 If a page needs to be sent to translation it needs to be sent in .docx format.
-To quickly convert a file from md to docx, make sure you are in the directory where your local repo is saved, and use the following command line:
+To quickly convert a file from md to docx, navigate to the directory of your local version of the repository, and use the following command line:

 ```bash
 pandoc -t docx IN.md -o OUT.docx